Serbia president vows to defend law and order amid protests

 “There will be no more violence,” Vucic said.
 “Serbia is a democratic country, a country of law and order and Serbia will know how to respond.”

-“If they break in here, I will wait for them,” said Vucic, who tried to downplay the protesters’ numbers, insisting only about 1,000 people had gathered.

-“They think they have the right, 1,000 of them, to determine the fate of the country,” Vucic said.
+Vucic tried to downplay the protesters’ numbers, insisting that only about 1,000 people had gathered, saying “they think they have the right, 1,000 of them, to determine the fate of the country.”

+He has also claimed support from outside the capital, saying people are ready to come to Belgrade to defend him.

-Riot police on Saturday night removed hundreds of people, including opposition leaders, who stormed the TV headquarters to denounce the broadcaster, whose reporting they consider highly biased.
+Serbian riot police on Saturday night removed hundreds of people, including opposition leaders, who stormed the state-run TV headquarters in Belgrade to denounce the broadcaster, whose reporting they consider highly biased.

-This was the first major incident after months of peaceful protests against populist leader Vucic.
-The demonstrators are demanding his resignation, fair elections and a free media.

-The protests began after thugs beat up an opposition politician in November.
-A former extreme nationalist, Vucic has said he now says he wants to lead Serbia into the European Union.
+Serbia’s weekly anti-government protests began after thugs beat up an opposition politician in November.
+A former extreme nationalist, Vucic now says he wants to lead Serbia into the European Union.

 Jovana Gec contributed to this report.